 - The Five Dysfunctions of a Team by Patrick LencioniTeams must work well together to deliver results.
-In this book, Patrick Lencioni uses a leadership fable to define the five dysfunctions that prevent teams from achieving their potential.
-After reading this book you’ll be able to quickly identify what is holding your team back from reaching its true potential.
+Therefore, in this book, Patrick Lencioni uses a leadership fable to define the five dysfunctions that prevent teams from achieving their potential.
+After reading this book, then you’ll be able to quickly identify what is holding your team back from reaching its true potential.

 - The Ideal Team Player: How to Recognize and Cultivate the Three Essential Virtues by Patrick LencioniPatrick Lencioni followed up the Five Dysfunctions of a Team with another leadership fable that teaches what it takes to be a great team player.
-The fable is a strong tool to share with your teams to illustrate what it takes from each individual to make a great team.
+The fable is a strong tool to share with your teams.
+It illustrates what it takes from each individual to make a great team.

 - Presentation Zen: Simple Ideas on Presentation Design and Delivery by Garr ReynoldsGreat leaders are great communicators.
 In today’s world too many presentations have speakers reading bullets from text heavy slides.
 Garr Reynolds details how to construct a presentation, design the slides, and deliver inspirational messages to any audience.
-If you are giving presentations, this is a must read.
+If you are giving presentations, then this is a must read.

 I hope this blog proves to be a valuable resource for whenever you’re looking to take your engineering leadership skills to the next level!
 Remember, after you read any of these books, don’t let the leadership ideas that you learn collect dust.
-Experiment with what they say.
-Try the ideas out.
-See what works best for you, and you’ll be well on your way to becoming a better leader.
+Experiment with what they say, then try the ideas out.
+Once you see what works best for you, then you’ll be well on your way to becoming a better leader.